IvanUkhov/blog/_posts/2019-07-08-conversion.md

 # Conclusion

 The decision-maker is now well equipped to take the decision.
-Having done Bayesian analysis and obtained the posterior distributions of the conversion rates, the derived formula allows one to choose which variant to keep, while taking the company’s preferences into account.
+Having done Bayesian inference and obtained the posterior distributions of the conversion rates, the derived formula allows one to choose which variant to keep, while taking the company’s preferences into account.